RetailMeNotSandbox/acky/README.rst

 Module Structure
 %%%%%%%%%%%%%%%%

-The expected module structure for Situ follows.
+The expected module structure for Acky follows.
 Many APIs are not yet implemented, but those that are can be considered stable.

 * AWS